Netflix ditches cheapest ad-free plan

 The streaming giant has removed its $9.99 advertising-free “Basic” plan in the U.S. and in the U.K., less than a month after it made the same move in Canada.

-This change doesn’t affect people who already have the Basic plan, but it does force new subscribers to either sign up for a $6.99 “Standard with ads” tier, the $15.49 “Standard” (without ads) tier, or the $19.99 “Premium” option.
+This change doesn’t affect people who already have the Basic plan, but it does force new subscribers to either sign up for a $6.99 “Standard with ads” tier, the $15.49 “Standard” (without ads) tier, or the $19.99 “Premium” option, KTLA reports.

 “The Basic plan is no longer available for new or rejoining members,” Netflix posted on its FAQ page as of Wednesday morning.
 “If you are currently on the Basic plan, you can remain on this plan until you change plans or cancel your account.”